Kong/docs.konghq.com/app/docs/0.10.x/plugin-development/distribution.md

 ### Packaging sources

 You can either use a regular packing strategy (eg. `tar`), or use the LuaRocks package manager to do it for you.
-Especially if you have your Kong nodes installed from a regular package, we recommend LuaRocks as it is installed along with Kong.
+We recommend LuaRocks as it is installed along with Kong when using one of the official distribution packages.

 When using LuaRocks, you must create a `rockspec` file, which specifies the package contents.
 For an example see the [Kong plugin template][rockspec], for